Precise High-Dimensional Asymptotics for Quantifying Heterogeneous Transfers: Basic Tools

 This concludes the proof. \end{proof}

-From Lemma \ref{largedeviation}, we immediately obtain the following concentration estimates for the noise vectors.
+From Lemma \ref{largedeviation}, we can obtain the following concentration estimates for zero-mean noise vectors (which may also be found in standard texts such as \citet{wainwright2019high}).

 \begin{corollary} Suppose $\ve^{(1)},\cdots,\ve^{(t)}\in \R^{n}$ are independent random vectors satisfying Assumption \ref{assm_big1} (ii).
-Then we have that for any deterministic vector $v\in \R^n$, \be |v^\top \epsilon^{(i)}| \prec \sigma \|v\| ,\quad i=1,\cdots, t, \ee and for any deterministic matrix $B \in \real^{n\times n}$,
+Then, we have that for any deterministic vector $v\in \R^n$, \be |v^\top \epsilon^{(i)}| \prec \sigma \|v\| ,\quad i=1,\cdots, t, \ee and for any deterministic matrix $B \in \real^{n\times n}$,

-\end{corollary} \begin{proof} Note that $\epsilon^{(i)}/\sigma$ is a random vector with i.i.d. entries of zero mean, unit variance, and bounded moments up to any order.
-Then the bound \eqref{vcalE} is an immediate consequence of equation \eqref{eq largedev0}.
+where $\delta_{i,j} = 1$ if $i = j$, else $\delta_{i, j} = 0$ if $i \neq j$. \end{corollary} \begin{proof} Note that $\epsilon^{(i)}/\sigma$ is a random vector with independent entries of zero mean, unit variance, and bounded moments up to any order.
+Then, the result in equation \eqref{vcalE} implies that equation \eqref{eq largedev0} holds.
 Using equation \eqref{eq largedev1}, we obtain that for $i\ne j$,

 Using the two estimates \eqref{eq largedev2} and \eqref{eq largedev3}, we obtain that